Palindrom/JSONPatcherProxy/README.md

 * Run `npm test` to make sure tests pass before touching the code.
 * Modify, test again, push, and send a PR!

+## Bumping the version

+Version bumping is automated.
+Just use [`npm version`](https://docs.npmjs.com/cli/version) command and all files will be updated with the new version.

 ## License

 MIT